 The primary purpose of this website is to disseminate the music presented here as widely as possible.
 I have done as much as I can within the time and budget available to make it easy to learn to sing these chants which are intended for public and private worship and are therefore provided free.
 One weakness in my system for those with no knowledge of conventional music notation is that it’s difficult to match the words to the notes.
 The obvious next step would be to make some recordings of real performances.
 Time will tell if that will become possible.

 Another motive was to publish a definitive version of each chant.
 Within the contemplative community chants tend to be passed on aurally which makes them vulnerable to corruption.
-Lyrics can become garbled and melodies have the corners knocked off.
+Lyrics can become garbled and tunes have the corners knocked off.
 This can lead to wasted rehearsal time if there is disagreement (as there sometimes is) about what should be sung and how.
 Of course, this doesn’t mean you have to stick to what’s here on every occasion; change what you need to for ease of performance or to match the resources you have.
 With the baseline provided there can be no equivocation about what the originator intended.

 Each chant in this collection is laid out on its own webpage in the following way: